Sirtea/WSGISession/README.md

 ## How to use SessionMiddleware

-SessionMiddleware is a middleware, wrapping your application.
+`SessionMiddleware` is a middleware, wrapping your application.
-An instance of the SessionMiddleware object is a WSGI application that behaves like a WSGI callable.
-Once the WSGI server calls a SessionMiddleware instance, the callable method passes the call to the wrapped WSGI callable, appending a Session object that corresponds to the session id stored on a cookie.
-When calling the start_response method, it also saves the session object and stores the session id in the cookie.
-The work of load and retrieve the session based on the id is provided by a factory that must be written by yourself.
-Learn by example:
+An instance of the `SessionMiddleware` object is a WSGI application that behaves like a WSGI callable.
+Once the WSGI server calls a `SessionMiddleware` instance, the callable method passes the call to the wrapped WSGI callable, appending a `Session` object that corresponds to the session id stored on a cookie.
+When calling the `start_response` method, it also saves the session object and stores the session id in the cookie.
+The work of loading and retrieving the session based on the id is provided by a factory that must be written by you.
+Here is a simple example where sessions are simply stored in a global dictionary (but this can also be a local or remote database either):

 ```python
 import uuid